helenjin/scanalysis/README.md

 https://nbviewer.jupyter.org/github/helenjin/scanalysis/blob/master/notebooks/SCAnalysis.ipynb

 ##### GUI
-Unfortunately, a python GUI is currently not available for SCAnalysis.
+Unfortunately, a python GUI for SCAnalysis is currently unavailable.
 Updates to follow.
 However, it would be invoked, like so:

 		$> sca_gui.py